deepset-ai/haystack-experimental/README.md

 pipe.run(...)
 ```

+Some experimental features come with example notebooks and resources that can be found in the [`examples` folder](https://github.com/deepset-ai/haystack-experimental/tree/main/examples).

 ## Documentation

-Documentation for `haystack-experimental` can be found [here](https://docs.haystack.deepset.ai/reference/haystack-experimental-api).
+Documentation for `haystack-experimental` can be found [here](https://docs.haystack.deepset.ai/reference/).

 ## Implementation